Tax Strategy

 Real LA Case Studies

-In another case, a real estate investor in the Valley purchased a $2M commercial property.
-Their previous CPA was taking straight-line depreciation of about $51,000 a year.
-We brought in an engineering firm for a cost segregation study and utilized bonus depreciation to create a first-year deduction of over $450,000.
-Because the investor qualified as a Real Estate Professional, they used this massive loss to offset their spouse's high W-2 income, resulting in a six-figure tax refund.
+The Result: We created a first-year deduction of over $450,000.
+Because the investor qualified as a Real Estate Professional, they used this massive active loss to offset their spouse's high W-2 income, resulting in a six-figure tax refund.
+This influx of capital allowed them to acquire a second property much sooner than anticipated, accelerating their wealth-building timeline by years.

 My Proactive Approach to Your Growth